Doctor of Nursing Practice - Leadership (DNP-L)

 The DNP-L prepares leaders to expand their knowledge and abilities to influence and positively impact nursing interventions, health care organizations, outcomes, health practices and policy.

-The curriculum, through each of the courses and learning outcomes, has an emphasis on safe practice with the expectation that the student bases the online discussions on research, evidence-based practice, analysis and critical thinking.
+The curriculum, through each of the courses and learning outcomes, has an emphasis on safe practice with the expectation that the student uses research, evidence-based practice, analysis, and critical thinking for decision making.

-The successful achievement of the learning activities, projects, discussions, presentations, capstone, and residency prepares the student to achieve the program outcomes for decision making and safe, competent practice as a leader in a variety of diverse and contemporary health care environments.
+The successful achievement of the learning activities, projects, discussions, presentations, DNP Project, and residency prepares the student to achieve the program outcomes for decision making and safe, competent practice as a leader in a variety of diverse and contemporary health care environments.

 |707 - Principles of Epidemiology & Health Promotion in Advanced Nursing Practice||Fall|